tadeuszlorkowski/mirelia/README.md

 The MireliaComponents are groups of multiple HTML elements with events and references.
 New elements can be added or deleted on the go.
+**Please note that you may want to delete components from memory.
+Do not use var.
+It will make it impossible to delete the components.**

 ## Events